-My first experience with yoga was in 1999 at my local community centre in London, England.
+My first experience with yoga was in 1999 at my local community centre in London.
 I dabbled for a while, on and off for 6 years.
-When I moved back to Scotland I thought Yoga might be the way out of a job I hated.
-It worked!
-I took a 2 year part time teacher training programme and leapt into the world of self employment.
+When I moved back to Scotland I thought Yoga might be the way out of the 9-5 office job so I took a 2 year part time teacher training programme and leapt into the world of self employment.
 I've not looked back.
-I've been teaching yoga since 2007 and studied with many teachers both internationally and locally.
+I've been teaching yoga full time since 2007 and studied with many teachers both internationally and locally.
 My practice and teaching continues to evolve.
-Yoga, for me, has become a practice to stay present, it has taught me compassion and honesty and encourages me to tread lightly on this earth.
-My interests lie in movement and anatomy.
+My yoga has become a practice to stay present, it has taught me to tread lightly on this earth.
+My interests lie in functional movement and anatomy.

-I offer a welcoming space for you to move safely, with integrity.
-I encourage you to slow down and enjoy the pauses.
-There's no rush.
-Enjoy the journey.
+I offer you a welcoming space to move safely, with integrity.
+I encourage you to slow down, linger in the pauses and notice every part of your experience.

 I am eternally grateful to the teachers who have influenced my practice and teaching the most: Tara Fraser at Yoga Junction, London; Pete Blackaby in Brighton, Donna Farhi (New Zealand).
 I was introduced to meditation by Clive Holmes at Samye Ling Buddhist Monastery many years ago.
-Currently I'm learning about more about natural movement and biomechanics from movement educator Katy Bowman (Nutritious Movement) and the 'sustainable, modern' yoga approach with Brea Johnson (Heart & Bones Yoga) they have given me so much new and interesting material to work with.
-Thank you.
+Currently I'm learning about more about natural movement and biomechanics from movement educator Katy Bowman (Nutritious Movement) and the sustainable, modern yoga approach with Brea Johnson (Heart & Bones Yoga) they have given me so much new and interesting material to work with.

 I am forever a student on this path.